OffchainLabs/cargo-stylus/README.md

 See `--help` for all available flags and default values.

+## Verifying Stylus Programs

+**cargo stylus verify**

+Verifies that a deployed smart contract is identical to that produced by the current project.
+Since Stylus smart contracts include a hash of all project files, this additionally verifies that code comments and other files are identical.
+To ensure build reproducibility, if a program is to be verified, it should be both deployed and verified using `cargo stylus reproducible`.

+See `--help` for all available flags and default values.

+## Reproducibly Deploying and Verifying

+**cargo stylus reproducible**

+Runs a `cargo stylus` command in a Docker container to ensure build reproducibility.

+See `--help` for all available flags and default values.

 ## Deploying Non-Rust WASM Projects

 The Stylus tool can also be used to deploy non-Rust, WASM projects to Stylus by specifying the WASM file directly with the `--wasm-file-path` flag to any of the cargo stylus commands.